hidenitt4/PlotGUI/README.md

 ### Features:
 * View dose response or growth rate curves
   * Overlay multiple strains or timepoints on a single plot
-  * 'QuickView' to see 12 plots at a time (instead of the default 4)
+  * Segmented button to to see 4, 6, or 12 plots at a time (with varying functionalities)
   * Annotations on click

 * Selection to PDF feature